Miscellaneous Ration items

 These can openers are of modern manufacture (Shelby Co.) and are inserted into a reproduction envelope.
 The construction of the envelope is based on an original envelope, although other constructions were used too.

-Originally the flap was sealed but I leave that to you.
+Originally the flap was sealed with a drop of glue but I leave that to you.

 Fuel Tablet 'Size A' Hot Box €1,50